yubrajbhoi/termux-python/Doc/library/_thread.rst

 .. index:: pair: module; signal

-* Threads interact strangely with interrupts: the :exc:`KeyboardInterrupt` exception will be received by an arbitrary thread.
-(When the :mod:`signal` module is available, interrupts always go to the main thread.)
+* Interrupts always go to the main thread (the :exc:`KeyboardInterrupt` exception will be received by that thread.)

 * Calling :func:`sys.exit` or raising the :exc:`SystemExit` exception is
   equivalent to calling :func:`_thread.exit`.

-* It is not possible to interrupt the :meth:`~threading.Lock.acquire` method on a lock --- the :exc:`KeyboardInterrupt` exception will happen after the lock has been acquired.
+* It is platform-dependent whether the :meth:`~threading.Lock.acquire` method on a lock can be interrupted (so that the :exc:`KeyboardInterrupt` exception will happen immediately, rather than only after the lock has been acquired or the operation has timed out).
+It can be interrupted on POSIX, but not on Windows.

 * When the main thread exits, it is system defined whether the other threads survive.
 On most systems, they are killed without executing :keyword:`try` ... :keyword:`finally` clauses or executing object destructors.

-* When the main thread exits, it does not do any of its usual cleanup (except that :keyword:`try` ... :keyword:`finally` clauses are honored), and the standard I/O files are not flushed.